PROFILE

 Indonesia's armed forces (Tentara Nasional

-marines, and air force.
-The army is by far the
+air force.
+The army is the largest branch with

-budget is only 1.8% of GDP but is supplemented
+1.8% of GDP, but is supplemented by revenue from

 prime mission as assuring internal security.

-Military leaders now say they wish to transform
+Military leaders have said that they wish to

 maintained a prominent role in the nation's